 False

-The results indicate that, based on the statistical test, the Geometric distribution is not a good fit for the data, which aligns with our expectation.
+The results indicate that, based on the statistical test, the Geometric distribution is not a good fit for the data, which aligns with our expectations.

 Requirements

 In conjunction with the indispensable modules (datagen, distfit, and gof), DistFit mandates the installation of specific Python libraries to guarantee the efficient and error-free execution of the package.
 These prerequisites encompass a suite of essential tools and utilities tailored to augment the package's overall functionality.
-Therefore, it is imperative to ensure that the following dependencies are installed on your Python environment:
+Therefore, it is proposedto ensure that the following dependencies are installed on your Python environment:

 Python version: DistFit is designed to seamlessly integrate with Python 3 versions.
 It is crucial to have Python installed, and for optimal compatibility and feature support, consider using the latest stable release.